|

 < Hanuman

 There are variations regarding his origins.
-Although one version is reminiscent of the legend of Tibetan origins, the most common is: Rahu complained to Indra, king of gods, that the monkey-child of Anjuna was mistaking the sun for a fruit, and even trying to eat it.
+Although one version is reminiscent of the legend of the origin of Tibetans, the most common is: Once, Rahu complained to Indra, king of gods, that the monkey-child of Anjuna was mistaking the sun for a fruit, and even trying to eat it.
 Indra put a stop to certain cosmic disaster by wielding his Vajrayudha [vajr-Ayudha: bolt of divine knowledge.]
-It struck Anjaneya [scion of Anjana] on the chin (hanu,) so he received the epithet, Hanuman.
+It struck Anjaneya [scion of Anjana] on the chin (hanu,) which is why he received the epithet, Hanuman.

 |